jmclip/MACSS-40550-ABM/1_Intro/week1_slides.md

 # Assignments

-* Smaller assignments due in weeks 3, 6, 7
+* Smaller assignments due every couple weeks
     * Each assignment applies a concept from previous course discussions
     * You have the option to select the concept from two choices
 * Final assignment due creating an original model and applying course concepts
+  * One check-in to propose the model

 ---
 # Grading